AliceHenrySCT/RougeBreaker/DEVLOG.md

 - **Performance Optimization**: Improved collision detection algorithms for smooth 60fps
 - **Dynamic Properties**: Updated paddle size and ball speed without breaking physics

-**Final Polish**: Removed unused haptic/sound systems, comprehensive documentation, code cleanup
+**Final Polish**: Comprehensive documentation, code cleanup

 ---

 ## Known Issues

 **Performance Stutters**: At the start of each gameplay round, there is a noticeable stutter effect that affects both the shader animation and ball movement.
-This appears to be related to the initialization timing between the Skia graphics engine and React Native Reanimated worklets, but the exact cause remains unidentified despite extensive debugging efforts.
+This may be related to the initialization timing between the Skia graphics engine and React Native Reanimated worklets, but the exact cause remains unidentified despite extensive debugging efforts.

 **Potential Causes Investigated**:
 - Shader compilation timing during component mount